kirschem-roche/igv-docs/igv-docs/docs/FileFormats/SampleInfo.md

 ```

 <br>
-The above example snippets are from all from [this sample info file](ExampleFiles/example_sampleinfo.txt), which has
+The above example snippets are all from [this sample info file](ExampleFiles/example_sampleinfo.txt), which has
 also been used in IGV in the following screenshot.
 <br>
 ![](img/SampleAttributeCorner.png){height=300}